This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - You have questions or concerns about your condition or care.

 - Medicines help decrease inflammation in your lungs, open your airways, and make it easier to breathe.
 You may need to use medicine to relieve your symptoms quickly during an attack.
 You may also need long-term medicine to help prevent future attacks.
 The medicines may be injected, inhaled, or given as a pill.
 Some medicines may help control your allergies.
+Other medicines may be needed if your regular medicines are not able to prevent attacks.
 Ask your asthma specialist for more information about the medicine you are given and how to take it safely.

 - Take your medicine as directed.
 Call your asthma specialist if you think your medicine is not helping or if you have side effects.
 Tell him or her if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 Manage your persistent asthma: